-For Merchants: Combining the Open Banking payment and the DDI signup is an attractive option because:
+For Merchants: Combining the Open Banking and Direct Debit signup is an attractive option because:

-- They can take a first payment and sign up the PSU for additional payments in one go.
+- Merchant can take a first payment and sign up the PSU for additional payments in one step.

 - The PSU initially makes a payment through Open Banking; that first payment is collected immediately.
 As this is a bank transfer payment, there is no risk of a refund/chargeback.

-- The bank details provided for the Bank Transfer payment are used to pre-populate the E-Mandate signup page, simplifying the signup for the PSU meaning that drop-offs are reduced (PSUs do not need to manually type account details).
+- The retrieved bank details are used to pre-populate the Electronic Mandate (E-Mandate) signup page, simplifying the signup for the PSU, meaning that drop-offs are reduced (PSUs do not need to manually type account details).